JoshHarveyGit/LB_Meta_Analysis/README.md

-# Supplementary Information: Machinelearning based epigenomic and genomic prediction of cognitive decline in Parkinson’s Disease
+# Supplementary Information: Machine learning based epigenomic and genomic prediction of cognitive decline in Parkinson’s Disease
 Additional methods and data for ECD poster 2020

 ## 1. Participants